costafilhojoao/Research/Business Cycle Accounting; What have we learned so far/README.md

 ## Preparing data for BCA exercises

-Use [makeBCAdata.R](makeBCAdata.R) file for prearing your data. the script will generate the 'data.mat'file.
+Use [makeBCAdata.R](makeBCAdata.R) file for prearing your data.
 Most of the data is dowloaded directly in R. Consumption-tax data is loaded from the [tax.xlsx](tax.xlsx) file.
-After that, type the following commands in Matlab:
+The script will generate the 'data.mat'file.
+After that, type and run the following commands in Matlab:

 ``` matlab data
 load('data.mat')
 mled  = [t,ypc,xpc,hpc/1300,gpc,iP]
 save('data.dat','mled','-ascii')
 ````

-This creates a Matlab data file.
+This creates a Matlab data file to be uploaded in the BCAppIt!.

 ## Business Cycles Accounting